apache/couchdb-ci/README.md

 1. Update the build scripts in the `bin/` directory to install the dependencies correctly on your new OS/version/platform.
 Push a PR with these changes.
 1. Copy and customize an appropriate Dockerfile in the `dockerfiles` directory for your new OS.
 1. If a supported SpiderMonkey library is not available on the target platform, build a base image using `./build.sh base <distro>-<version>`.
 Solve any problems with the build process here.
-Add your new platform combination to the `.travis.yml` file, then push a PR with these changes.
 1. Using the [apache/couchdb-pkg](https://github.com/apache/couchdb-pkg) repository, validate you can build the JS package.
 Fix any problems in that repo that arise and raise a new PR.
 Open a new issue on that PR requesting that the JS packages be made available through the CouchDB repository/download infrastructure.
 1. Build a full platform image with `./build.sh platform <distro>-<version>`.
 Solve any problems with the build process here.
-Add your new platform combination to the `.travis.yml` file, then push a PR with these changes.
 1. Submit a PR against the [apache/couchdb](https://github.com/apache/couchdb) repository, adding the new platform to the top level `Jenkinsfile`.
 Ask if you need help.

 ---